You know, it’s surprising how many homeowners ask themselves this question – should I use a siding nailer or roofing nailer?

 Like weight, the price of siding and roofing nailers varies depending on the model and who makes them.
 Generally speaking, siding nailers are more expensive than roofing nailers.
 The cost of a mid-level siding nailer ranges from $150 to $350, and the cost of a mid-level roofing nailer is between $100 and $250.

 When we compared the prices of siding nails and roofing nails, we discovered that they differed by the same proportion.
-Siding nails are more expensive than roofing nails since they are a little longer in length.
+Siding nails are more expensive than roofing nails since they are a little longer.

 Depth Of Drive Adjustment: